-- Be studying at one of the Widening Participation and Outreach Partner schools or colleges in Greater Merseyside
+- Be studying at one of the Widening Participation and Outreach partner schools or colleges in Greater Merseyside

-Students must also meet at least two of the following criteria:
+Students must also meet at least TWO of the following criteria:

 - Live in a neighbourhood which has a low progression rate to higher education or an area which has a high level of financial, social or economic deprivation.
-This is defined by home postcode‡
+This is defined by home postcode2

 - Be in receipt of or entitled to discretionary payments/16-19 bursary/Pupil Premium at school/college

-- Be in receipt of or entitled to free school meals, or have been entitled to them at a point in the last six years
+- Be in receipt of or entitled to free school meals, or have been entitled to them at a point in the last six years.

 Or alternatively meet the following: